zhuminjie/OpenSeesPyDoc/src/createODB.rst

 .. function:: postprocessing.Get_Rendering.createODB(ModelName, <LoadCaseName>, <Nmodes=0>, <deltaT=0.0>, <recorders=[]>)

    This command creates an Output Database for the active model with an option to save a specific load case output.
+   The command **must** be called while the model is built, but before the main analysis is run.
    An output database with name ModelName_ODB is created in the current directory with node and element information in it.
 See the example below.